gjorgjinac/SELECTOR/README.md

 ## SELECTOR: Selecting a Representative Benchmark Suite for Reproducible Statistical Comparison

 ![SELECTOR methodology pipeline](visualizations/selector_pipeline.pdf)
+The figure gives an overview of the proposed methodology.
+Given a set of benchmarks, the first step involves generating a vectorized representation for each problem instance using Exploratory Landscape Analysis (ELA) features.
+The heuristic which performs instance selection using clustering then proceeds to cluster the representations of all problem instances and perform sampling to identify a set of instances which will uniformly cover the problem landscape.
+On the other hand, the heuristics which perform instance selection using graph theory algorithms construct a graph based on the similarity of the problem instances, and identify a subset of instances on which the algorithms should be compared, by applying the algorithms for finding Dominating Sets(DS) and Maximal Independent Sets(MIS) in the graph.
+Once the instances are selected by each heuristic, a statistical algorithm performance analysis is conducted by comparing the algorithms' performance on the instances selected by each heuristic independently.
+We further show that the selected instances from each heuristic enable a consistent and robust statistical analysis, as opposed to using a single benchmark.

 ### Setup
 Python 3.7 or 3.8 is recommended to be used.

-All of the required libraries are listed in the _requirements.txt_ file and can be installed using the following command:
+All of the required libraries are listed in the `requirements.txt` file and can be installed using the following command:

 - `cat requirements.txt | xargs -n 1 pip install` (Linux)